wp-plugins/bj-lazy-load/readme.txt

 * Russian (ru_RU) by Elvisrk
 * Hebrew (he_IL) by Imri Sagive
 * Norwegian Bokmål (nb_NO) by Bjørn Johansen

+<a href="https://github.com/bjornjohansen/bj-lazy-load">Development happens at GitHub</a>.
+Pull requests are very welcome.

 == Installation ==
 1. Download and unzip plugin